 This was actually very surprising; the flavor and the aroma were completely different.
 I found that there was actually no flavor, just a hint of something herbal; it was quite disappointing, especially after the way the weed smelled.
 The smoke itself was smooth enough, and the joint burned fine, but there’s definitely something missing here.

 This Sour Kush gave me the couch-glue effect, a strong cerebral and “lazy” buzz.
-I did not feel like doing anything productive whatsoever; it’s the type of weed that you smoke while watching a good show on Netflix, not the type to get creative or start doing some work, in my opinion.
+Unlike Ice Cream Cake Strain, which boosted my creativity, I did not feel like doing anything productive whatsoever; it’s the type of weed that you smoke while watching a good show on Netflix, not the type to get creative or start doing some work, in my opinion.

 By the way, the munchies were VERY present, and the package of chocolate chip cookies that I had did not last…Just saying.